 1. Most Comfortable Hearing Aid: NANO CIC

-The NANO hearing aids brand was established in 2017, and has already won hearts for being extremely affordable, comfortable, and providing excellent quality at such low prices.
-So far, they only offer seven hearing aids, six of those are BTE models, and only one is CIC.
+The NANO hearing aids brand was established in 2017, and has already become popular for their extreme affordability, comfort, and for providing excellent quality at a low price.
+They currently offer four models of hearing aids.

 NANO CIC hearing aid is a rechargeable hearing aid.
 Once you fully charge them, they will last for up to 16+ hours.
 The hearing aids are small and discreet and won’t interfere with your activity gear (such as helmets, goggles, etc.).
 These aids offer feedback cancellation and noise reduction technology.
 In addition, they also have digital sound processing, directional microphone, and adaptive technology to guarantee that you’ll have a top-notch hearing experience.